stelzinga/MF/Management_Framework-Appendix.md

 ### DAMP
 Ascertain whether a segment is worth the investment.
 The following determines whether a segment can be:
-- Discernable: differentiated from other segments.
+- Discernible: differentiated from other segments.
 - Accessible: be accessed via Promotion?
 - Measurable: quantified and its size determined?
 - Profitable: yield a sufficient ROI?

 *********************************************
 # OPERATIONS
 Operations is the total of all Objectives performed within a Venture.